Bipolar Disorder Treatment Center

 According to the American Psychiatric Association, bipolar disorders make up a category of disorders that are characterized by changes in mood, behavior, and energy levels.
 The three diagnoses in the category are bipolar I disorder, bipolar II disorder, and cyclothymic disorder.

 Having bipolar disorder means that you go through intense emotional states that last between a few days and weeks.
 You’ll also go through periods of neutral mood, but stressful events can trigger a mood episode.
-Fortunately, the right treatment can help lead a productive and happy life.
+Right treatment can help lead a productive and happy life.

 Verify Your Insurance